 Note that philosophically, even if an imagined chemistry of self-replicators could be achieved, they do not change the context because they have no instinct to survive like living things do.
 They will just as “happily” die (that is: fail) as they will live.
 They won’t try to live, so they won’t survive.
 The “will” of living things to continue living is a non-trivial component of life.

-Machines that self-replicate have never been demonstrated in spite of concerted research and the encouragement of science fiction. note A machine that could self-replicate must be able to obtain all its raw materials by itself, and then duplicate all the parts that make it as well as all the information that it contains.
-This requires mastery of multiple disciplines, the ability to fabricate multiple materials, and the ability to do self-assembly.
+Machines that self-replicate have never been demonstrated in spite of concerted research and the encouragement of science fiction. note A machine that could self-replicate must be able to obtain all its raw materials by itself, and then duplicate all its parts, assemble them all, and duplicate all the information that it contains.
+This requires mastery of multiple disciplines, including the ability to fabricate multiple materials.
 This is incredibly difficult.
 It is no wonder that the only known self-replicating entities are living organisms.
 Much of the complexity of life is required to service replication.
 Self replication is a pinnacle feature of living things.
 Or, said another way: self replication demands the complexity of life.

 As I heard Elon Musk say in an interview, a repeatable process to make a space rocket is an order of magnitude more difficult than making one rocket, and a machine (a factory) to make make rockets is again an order of magnitude more difficult.
 He was not even suggesting that the rocket was a self-replicator.